 Our engineers must be able to reproduce the security flaw from your report.
 Reports that are too vague or unclear are not eligible for a reward.
 Reports that include clearly written explanations and working code are more likely to garner rewards.

 We are interested in security vulnerabilities that can be exploited to gain access to user data.
 We will only qualify and reward a vulnerability if and only if the bug can be successfully used by itself or in combination with another vulnerability you report to access user data that is not yours.
 General "bugs" are never qualifying vulnerabilities, and anything that is not an exploit is a general "bug".
 The exploit must rely only on vulnerabilities of Make's systems.
+Issues may receive a lower severity due to the presence of compensating controls and context.

 Everything in the make.com domain space with the exception of the Out of scope list.